 Accounting methods and accounting standards are typically defined within your accounting manual, a key component of your accounting system.
-Your accounting manual defines your policies, procedures, and internal controls for Sarbanes Oxley and other compliance needs.
+Your accounting policies and procedures manual defines your policies, procedures, and internal controls for Sarbanes Oxley and other compliance needs.
 There are two main accounting methods: accrual and cash.

 The first of the main accounting methods is the accrual method.
 It’s defined as the method of keeping accounts which shows expenses incurred and income earned for a given period, although such expenses and income may not have been actually paid or received in cash.
 Hence, the financial statements show revenues and expenses, even before any such revenues or expenses are paid.